Sheldan/abstracto/README.md

 [![GitHub license](https://img.shields.io/github/license/Sheldan/abstracto)](https://github.com/Sheldan/abstracto/blob/master/LICENSE)

-Abastracto represents a framework to be used as a basis for a Discord bot.
+Abstracto represents a framework to be used as a basis for a Discord bot.
 It uses [JDA](https://github.com/DV8FromTheWorld/JDA/) as an API wrapper underneath and provides an extensive tool set to create new commands and a wide range of commands out of the box.

 This repository does not provide the full functionality in order to start a discord bot, because it requires a Main class.